Cacti/plugin_syslog/README.md

 * issue: SQL for matching Cacti host incorrect
 * issue: Syslog Reports were not functional
 * issue: Cleanup formating of Threshold messaging and viewing
+* issue: Message lentgth does not follow RFC

 --- 2.0  ---
 * feature: Compatibility with Cacti 1.0